Olufunsho-Bolutife/Solutions-Architect-Labs/Week 5/LAB 1/README.md

 Next is to test the Load balancer. before now we have launched two instances in two different AZ and hosted two different websites on them running on port 80 using the http protocol.

-To confirm that our ALB is up and running, the DNS of the ALB is supposed to take us to the two websites in the two instances consecutively when ever we refresh the page.
+To confirm that our ALB is up and running, the DNS of the ALB is supposed to route us to the two websites in the two instances consecutively when ever we refresh the page.

 Here are screenshots to proof the operation of the ALB